Microsoft To Introduce a New Feature In Windows 10 Which Will Allow Users To Block Installation of Desktop Apps

 Clearly, the solution here is to get MS to swap the enter and esc keys so that users can mash away and still be safe!

 If I want to keep PC safe and reliable...
+(Score:5, Insightful)

+According to Secunia most vulnerabilities announced in 2016 were not Microsoft bugs, but 3rd party applications:

+The writing is on the wall.
 (Score:3, Insightful)

-The writing is on the wall.
-(Score:1)

 Microsoft has already expressed a desire to kill Steam